ErdbeerbaerLP/DiscordIntegration-Forge/.github/ISSUE_TEMPLATE/bug-report.md

 -

 **Additional info**
-Note: If you add your configm REMOVE YOUR BOT TOKEN BEFORE UPLOADING!!!
+Note: If you add your config REMOVE YOUR BOT TOKEN BEFORE UPLOADING!!!
 -